NxPKG/khulnasoft-docs/content/dns/zone-setups/partial-setup/setup.md

 {{<tutorial-step title="Verify ownership for your domain">}}

-Once you [add your domain to Cloudflare](#add-your-domain-to-cloudflare), add the **Verification TXT Record** at your authoritative DNS provider.
-Cloudflare will verify the TXT record and send a confirmation email.
+Once you [add your domain to Khulnasoft](#add-your-domain-to-cloudflare), add the **Verification TXT Record** at your authoritative DNS provider.
+Khulnasoft will verify the TXT record and send a confirmation email.
 This can take up to a few hours.

 {{<details header="Example verification record">}}